Typography Worksheet:

 Justified Alignment: Use justified alignment for newspaper print and body text for textbooks.

 What is remembered: good styling or bad styling?
-Good styling is remembered.
+Good

 What is legibility?
 Legibility is the quality of being readable or distinguishable by the eye.